MyUnisoft/httpie/docs/agents.md

 console.log(agents); // <- push a new agent in this Array
 ```

-Those agents are described by the following TypeScript interface:
+Those custom `agents` are described by the following TypeScript interface:
 ```ts
 export interface CustomHttpAgent {
   customPath: string;